alvarezp/dirdup/README.md

 The dirdup workflow is:

-* Add one or more storages (declare them for dirdup management)
+1. Use `dirdup-add` to add (declare) one or more storages.
+Do this under each system where you have a storage.
-* Index them (take the size, mtime and md5sum hash of each file under it)
+1. Use `dirdup-refresh` to index each of them.
+Thsi will take the size, mtime and MD5 hash of each file under it.
-* Find duplicates (works on the index, not the real files)
-* You do your work: either clean the files or accept the duplicates
-* Tell dirdup of what you did.
+1. Use `dirdup-find` to find duplicates and locate files.
+1. Erase some files, move them...
+Do this manually.
-* Refresh the indexes
+1. Refresh the indexes with `dirdup-refresh` to let dirdup know the new state.
-* Repeat from "Find duplicates" until done
+1. Repeat from step 3.

 Example
 -------